senadjukic/cloud-native-kafka-connect/azure-container-instances/README.md

 Development: false
 ```

-1. Create a topic and some random data
+1. Use "mse.pageviews" topic from the datagen connector or create a new topic and some random data

 ```
 confluent login